zawa-kyo/zawa-kyo/README.md

 ### 📚 View my Resume

-- 📝 For a detailed overview of my journey, visit my [Resume (Japanese)](https://github.com/zawa-kyo/resume).
+- 📝 For a detailed overview of my journey, visit my [Resume (Japanese)](https://github.com/zawa-kyo/resume)

 ### 📮 How to reach me

-- 📫 Feel free to contact me at [kyohei.ozawa.work@gmail.com](mailto:kyohei.ozawa.work@gmail.com) for professional inquiries or collaborations.
+- 📫 Feel free to contact me at [kyohei.ozawa.work@gmail.com](mailto:kyohei.ozawa.work@gmail.com) for professional inquiries or collaborations
-- 🔗 Also reachable on [Linkedin](https://www.linkedin.com/in/kyohei-ozawa/) for networking and opportunities.
+- 🔗 Also reachable on [Linkedin](https://www.linkedin.com/in/kyohei-ozawa/) for networking and opportunities